Skip to content

 Ensure that every command is run in a sourced shell using source setup_shell.sh Ensure ROS 2 is sourced.

-1. Start the demo
+1. Run the Demo:

 ros2 launch examples/manipulation-demo.launch.py game_launcher:=demo_assets/manipulation/RAIManipulationDemo/RAIManipulationDemo.GameLauncher